microsoft/playwright-test/README.md

 # Run all tests in headful mode
 npx folio --param headful

-# Take screenshots on failure
+# Save screenshots on failure in test-results directory
 npx folio --param screenshotOnFailure

 # See all options